We have plans in place to make Western Australia more climate resilient and provide sustainable water services for our State.

 Our changing climate has become more noticeable in the past 10 years, presenting us with new challenges.
 Reduced rainfall, and changes in rainfall timing, have greatly reduced run-off into our dams around Perth and dramatically reduced their role in our drinking water supplies.
 We simply can no longer rely upon our dams.

-Our 10 year plan, working within Water Forever, is designed to make Western Australia more climate resilient by:
+Our 10 year plan, working within Water Forever, is designed to make WA more climate resilient by:

 - transferring our groundwater abstraction to the deeper aquifers to protect the groundwater environment and secure our groundwater supplies